-- (49)(44) Synchronous distance education--The Agency may determine distance education to be synchronous under the following conditions: - (A) the training is conducted simultaneously in real time, or the training is conducted so that the manner of delivery ensures that even if the instructor and student are separated by time, the course time of instruction that the student experiences can be determined; and - (B) there is consistent interaction between the student(s) and the instructor on a schedule that includes a definite time for completion of the program and periodic verifiable student completion/performance measures that allow the application of the progress standards of Subchapter L of this chapter and attendance standards of Subchapter M of this chapter. - (50)(45) Title IV school--A career school or college that participates in student financial aid programs under Title IV, Higher Education Act of 1965 (20 United States Code U.S.C.
-Section 1070 et seq.). - (51)(46) Tour--A required, in-person inspection of the facilities and equipment pertaining to a course of instruction. - (52)(47) Week--Seven consecutive calendar days.
+1 (49)(44) Synchronous distance education The Agency may determine distance 2 3 education to be synchronous under the following conditions: (A) the training is conducted simultaneously in mediting, on the training is 4 5 (A) the training is conducted simultaneously in real time, or the training is conducted so that the manner of delivery ensures that even if the 6 7 instructor and student are separated by time, the course time of 8 instruction that the student experiences can be determined; and 9 (B) there is consistent interaction between the student(s) and the instructor or 10 a schedule that includes a definite time for completion of the program 11 and periodic verifiable student completion/performance measures that 12 allow the application of the progress standards of Subchapter L of this 13 chapter and attendance standards of Subchapter M of this chapter.
+14 enapter and attendance standards of Subchapter Wor this chapter.
+15 (50)(45) Title IV schoolA career school or college that participates in student 16 financial aid programs under Title IV, Higher Education Act of 1965 (20 17 United States Code U.S.C.
+Section 1070 et seq.).
+18 enter states estate of the section 10 / 0 et seq.//.
+19 (51)(46) TourA required, in-person inspection of the facilities and equipment 20 pertaining to a course of instruction.
+21 L 22 (52)(47) WeekSeven consecutive calendar days.
+23 24 §807.3.

-§807.3.
 Memorandum of Understanding for Regulation of Schools.

-The Act requires the Agency Commission to execute a memorandum of understanding with Trellis Company, formerly known as the Texas Guaranteed Student Loan Corporation, and each state agency regulating schools to reduce default rates at the regulated schools and to improve the overall quality of the programs.
-Copies of the required memoranda of understanding shall be maintained and madeare available upon requestat the Texas Workforce Commission, 101 East 15th Street, Austin, Texas 78778.
+25 26 The Act requires the Agency Commission to execute a memorandum of understanding 27 with Trellis Company, formerly known as the Texas Guaranteed Student Loan 28 Corporation, and each state agency regulating schools to reduce default rates at the 29 regulated schools and to improve the overall quality of the programs.
+Copies of the 30 required memoranda of understanding shall be maintained and made are available upon 31 requestat the Texas Workforce Commission, 101 East 15th Street, Austin, Texas 78778.
+32 33 §807.5.

-§807.5.
 Suspensions.

-The executive director may suspend the operation of one or more of the provisions in this chapter, not statutorily imposed, if he or she finds that a public emergency or imperative public necessity exists, and that the suspension will best serve the public health, safety, or welfare.
+34 35 The executive director may suspend the operation of one or more of the provisions in this 36 chapter, not statutorily imposed, if he or she finds that a public emergency or imperative 37 public necessity exists, and that the suspension will best serve the public health, safety, o 38 welfare.
+39 40 §807.6.

-§807.6.
 Application Processing Periods.

-(a) The time periods for processing applications from schools, including small businesses, for certificates of approval, as well as approvals for representatives, school directors, and instructors, shall be in accordance with the following time periods:
+41 42 (a) The time periods for processing applications from schools, including small 43 businesses, for certificates of approval, as well as approvals for representatives, 44 school directors, and instructors, shall be in accordance with the following time 45 periods: